mui/mui-x/docs/data/charts/lines/lines.md

 ### Skip missing points

-Line series can have fewer data than the axis.
+Line series can have fewer data points than the axis.
 You can handle lines with partial data or data starting at different points by providing `null` values.

 By default, the tooltip does not show series if they have no value.